-- Sun damage on the face, neck and decolletage.
+- Improves sun damage on the face, neck and decolletage.

-- Wrinkles around the eye or mouth which are resistant to injections and fillers
+- Smooths wrinkles around the eye or mouth that are resistant to injections and fillers (Tixel is perfect)

 - Most skin textural concerns are improved

 We use C02 laser resurfacing, Tixel and RF skin resurfacing at Pearl Clinic in Brisbane to help patients achieve tighter, firmer, and younger-looking skin.
 These cutting-edge technologies can address a wide range of skin types and issues.

 Tixel pure heat, CO2 fractional laser beam and RF skin resurfacing benefit the skin by creating micro-channels when applied to your skin.
 These microchannels boost collagen and elastin production, improving the skin’s cellular quality.
 This not only aids in removing damaged skin collagen and elastin from the skin but also helps replenish healthy skin proteins in the target area for more rejuvenated, youthful, tighter skin.

 Sagging skin on the face, neck, chest, arms, and hands can be addressed with Tixel and CO2 laser resurfacing treatments.
 They are also excellent for fine lines, wrinkles, and scarring.
 Though they arrive at the result slightly differently, both result in healthier, glowing skin with a tighter, smoother appearance.

 Why should you go with CO2 Laser or Tixel Skin Resurfacing?